Navid200/xDrip/docs/Nightscout/Auth_Default_Roles.md

 #### **Can I change the setting to "readable"?**
 Yes, you definitely can.
 Doing that will make the settings the same as what most people had their Nightscout settings on Heroku.
 But, Heroku bandwidth was/is not limited.
 Changing the variable to "readable" may increase the cost of your Nightsocut.
-If you open the permission, please tell us what the resulting bandwidth will be.
+If you open the permission, please tell us what the resulting bandwidth will become.

 #### **Malfunctioning apps**
 There are apps that will not function with the permission set to denied.
 An example is AutotuneWeb.